Sitemap

 After being authorized with hCaptcha and User-Agent check which should be MSEdge, we are being welcomed with download page:

-Notice that this exact framework with slight JS modifications on the client side was distributing PrivateLoader on xiuty[.]com, arakusus[.]com, oyndr[.]com any many others fake url shorteners.
+Notice that this exact framework with slight JS modifications on the client side was distributing PrivateLoader on xiuty[.]com, arakusus[.]com, oyndr[.]com any many other fake URL shortening services.
 (More about this in the referring articles, at the bottom of the page.)

 After clicking the DOWNLOAD button, a new page opens and the file download starts.
 It is a ZIP archive built automatically by the framework at the time of link generation.